UoB-OOP/coms10017/INTELLIJ.md

 IntelliJ setup guide
 ====================

-Disclamer : we do not endorse any particular IDE for any of the courseworks in the COMS10009 module.
+Disclamer : we do not endorse any particular IDE for any of the coursework in the COMS10009 module.

 First, download the project and extract in a suitable location, select the **project directory** like the following